hashtopolis/server/README.md

 The web admin interface is the single point of access once your agents were deployed on the client cracking machines.

 New agent deployment requires one-time password generated in the new agent tab, which protects your server from hashes/files leaking to rogue or fake agents.

+There are parts of the documentation/wiki which are not up-to-date.
+If you detect anything or have questions on understanding descriptions, feel free to ask us.

+To report a bug, please create an issue and try to describe the problem as accurately as possible.
+This helps us to identify the bug and see if it is reproducable.

 ## Features